-Last updated on January 2nd, 2020 at 02:45 pm
+Last updated on January 31st, 2024 at 02:53 pm

 - While gathered with your family for the holidays, discuss your savings plans and retirement goals, and what you can do today to achieve them.
 It’s important for everyone in the family to be on the same page about your financial goals and priorities.

-- Start planning now what age you plan to retire and when you plan to start taking your Social Security benefits.
+- Start planning now at what age you plan to retire and when you plan to start taking your Social Security benefits.
 Earning a few more years of income could really help you grow your nest egg, and delaying when you start collecting Social Security increases your annual benefit.

 - If your employer offers matching funds for your retirement savings plan, make sure you’re contributing at least enough to get the full employer match.